natcap/invest.users-guide/source/urban_flood_mitigation.rst

 Runoff production and runoff attenuation index
 ----------------------------------------------

-For each pixel i, defined by a land use type and soil characteristics, we estimate runoff Q (mm) with the Curve Number method:
+For each pixel :math:`i`, defined by a land use type and soil characteristics, we estimate runoff :math:`Q` (mm) with the Curve Number method:

 .. math:: Q_{p,i}=\frac{(P-\lambda S_{max,i})^2}{P+(1-\lambda)S_{max,i}} if >\lambda S_{max,i}; Q=0\ otherwise.
-    :label: Eq.
-1
+    :label:

-Where P is the design storm depth in mm, :math:`S_{max,i}` is the potential retention in mm, and :math:`\lambda S_{max}` is the rainfall depth needed to initiate runoff, also called the initial abstraction (=0.2 for simplification).
+Where :math:`P` is the design storm depth in mm, :math:`S_{max,i}` is the potential retention in mm, and :math:`\lambda S_{max}` is the rainfall depth needed to initiate runoff, also called the initial abstraction (=0.2 for simplification).

-:math:`S_{max}` is a function of the curve number, CN, an empirical parameter that depends on land use and soil characteristics (NRCS 2004):
+:math:`S_{max}` is a function of the curve number, :math:`CN`, an empirical parameter that depends on land use and soil characteristics (NRCS 2004):

 .. math:: S_{max,i}=\frac{25400}{CN_i}-254\ (S_{max}\ in\ mm)
-    :label: Eq.
-2
+    :label:

 The model then calculates runoff retention as:

 .. math:: R_i=1-\frac{Q_{p,i}}{P}
-    :label: Eq.
-3
+    :label:

 And runoff retention volume as:

 .. math:: R\_m3_i=R_i\cdot P\cdot pixel.area\cdot 10^{-3}
+   :label:

-With pixel.area in m2.
+With pixel.area in :math:`m^2`.

 Runoff volumes are also calculated as:

 .. math:: Q\_m3_i=Q_i\cdot P\cdot pixel.area\cdot 10^{-3}
+   :label:

 Calculate potential service (optional)
 --------------------------------------